UiPath/orchestrator-powershell/README.md

 # Getting Started

-Build solution to obtain the `UiPath.PowerShell.dll` module.
+Download the desired version module from the [Releases](https://github.com/UiPath/orchestrator-powershell/releases) page, or build solution to obtain the `UiPath.PowerShell.dll` module.
 Import the module in PowerShell:

 ```PowerShell
 PS C:\>Import-Module UiPath.PowerShell.dll